SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/09-Homework.md

 - **The size of the vineyard** in square meters - an integer in range \[10 … 5000\]
 - **The yield per sq. m** - a floating-point number in range \[0.00 … 10.00\]
 - **The production goal in liters** - an integer in range \[10 … 600\]
-    - Remember that this particular vineyard is responsible for only 40% of the total production
+    - remember that this particular vineyard is responsible for only 40% of the total production
 - **Number of workers** - an integer in range \[1 … 20\]

 ## Output